galv/galvASR/README.md

 recognition, with many research groups seeking improvement via very large datasets.
 However, none of these groups has studied whether other group's models get the same benefits from larger datasets.
-I would like to the hypothesis that
+I would like to test the hypothesis that there may be little significant difference between these models on the same datasets.

 Therefore, another goal of galvASR is to make a large, multidataset benchmarks, one using only free data (we can get ~2000 hours this way,